 No. 2: O.J.
 Simpson

-Probably the most famous criminal athlete of all time, Simpson was acquitted in a case that he seemed certainly guilty.
-The murder of his wife and friend was very curious and most people in the nation believed that he was to blame.
-Karma seemed to exist in his case though as several years later he was charged with robbery and kidnapping and sentenced to nine-to-33 years in jail.
+Probably the most famous criminal athlete of all time, Simpson was acquitted in a high-profile case involving the murder of his wife and friend that had most people in the nation believing he was to blame.
+Karma seemed to exist in his case though, as several years later he was charged with robbery and kidnapping, and was sentenced to nine-to-33 years in jail.

 Carruth, a former NFL receiver, is a truly despicable human being.
 Instead of paying child support to his pregnant girlfriend, he had her killed.
 Luckily for society, he was caught and brought to justice in the end.